AI & Ethics

 Will the use of AI systems also be subject to special rules?

-In addition to compliance with data protection legislation (see #2), the AI Act requires greater transparency in the marketing of solutions such as chatbots.
+In addition to compliance with data protection legislation, the AI Act requires greater transparency in the marketing of solutions such as chatbots (Article 50 AI Act).

 What does "trustworthy AI" mean?